The Delta Drill Press Project

 This is how I came to know a man named Alan in Virginia (for his contact info, please email me).
 Alan’s life passion has been about these old machines.
 He still works part time as a machinist but spends most of his time finding and gathering these amazing pieces of history.
 I bought one of the three 17-600’s he had stashed around one of his properties.
 My son and I drove to Virginia to get it, and brought it home to begin the effort.

 Massive internal components were astounding, large hardened gears and splined shafts were covered in dried grease but in perfect condition once cleaned, amazing after so many years of hard use.
 The large quill still had smooth movement and just needed cleaning, lube and a small adjustment.
 I did end up replacing more parts than initially expected.
-Both belt pulleys needed to go, they were loose on their shafts after too many times of bits getting locked up on work pieces and damaging them.
+Both aluminum belt pulleys needed to go, they were loose on their shafts after too many times of bits getting locked up on work pieces and damaging them.
 Plus I wanted to replace the motor pulley for a “Slow speed” unit, more appropriate speeds for woodworking than machining steel.
 The only bearing that needed replacement was the one on top of the front pulley.
 In the pictures you can see the massive support casting that goes up over the this pulley, it has a bearing to hold the top of the upper quill spline shaft.
 The other internal spline shaft bearings were all tight and smooth, probably replaced in the past 20 years or so.
-I did replace several smaller parts due to normal wear, and put in a new return spring for the quill.
+I did replace several smaller parts due to normal wear, and put on a new return spring for the quill.

 Upgrades… This was my favorite part.
 Let’s take a vintage machine, large and overbuilt, and give it a modern heart transplant.
 I had seen variable speed machines before, some of the newest drill presses feature direct drive (instead of belt driven) and variable speed motors.
 Plus, the guys and gals on the forum were updating many of their machines to VFD for more convenience and adjustability.
 I had planned to do this a some point in the future but when I took apart the original motor on this Delta to rebuild it with new bearings and brushes, the internal wiring just disintegrated.
 I knew it was time to do it right the first time.